CeliaLyu/DataStructure-Algorithm-Intro/README.md

 <hr>

 ## Contributing
-The book is written in latex, and all contents except the code is located under [**Easy-Book** folder](Easy-Book).
-Feel free to send me  [pull requests](https://github.com/liyin2015/python-coding-interview/pulls) or email (li.yin.gravity@gmail.com) to contribute contents.
-Before you start to improve the contents, it would be helpful to know the [high-level structure of the book](#about-this-book).
-Read [How to contribute?](how_to_contribute.md) for more details.
+The material is written by Celia Lyu (celialyu1024@gmail.com) and Ricky Zhang (ruiqizhang8279@outlook.com).
+Feel free to send us email to contribute contents.
+Before you start to improve the contents, it would be helpful to know the [high-level structure of the material](#about-this-material).

 All contributors (with decent amount of contributions) will be listed as authors in the project.